glynawe/awe/awe.md

 > A letter may be substituted with its lowercase form in any
 > syntactic entity other than 〈string constant〉.

+### Initialization of variables

+Numeric variables are initialized to zero, string variables to spaces and references to `null`.
+The elements of arrays are initialised with those values.

+Initialisation of variables to zero is not required by Algol W, but it seems to have been a side effect of the OS/360 operating system's loader.
+Hence missing initialisation statements would go undetected.
+It makes more sense to emulate that behaviour than ask people to hunt down subtle bugs.

 ### Arithmetic